catalyzeio/echo-guide/README.md

-# Foundation for Sites Template

-**Please open all issues with this template on the main [Foundation for Sites](https://github.com/zurb/foundation-sites/issues) repo.**
+# Echo II Styleguide - Built with Foundation 6

-This is the basic starter project for [Foundation for Sites 6](http://foundation.zurb.com/sites).
+This is the **modified** basic starter project for [Foundation for Sites 6](http://foundation.zurb.com/sites).
 It includes a Sass compiler and a starter HTML file for you.

 ## Installation